AI and VoIP Blog

 Easily Manage SSH Access with One-Click iTerm2 Profiles

-Setting Up Single Server Profile
+Setting Up a Single Server iTerm2 SSH Profile

 1. Open iTerm2 → Preferences (⌘+,)